peterzh/signals/README.md

 `signal.map(f)` returns a new signal whose values result from mapping values in `signal` using the function `f`.

-`inp1.map(inp2, ..., f)` returns a new signal where its values result from mapping values from a set of input signals `inpX`  using the function `f`.
+`inp1.map(inp2, ..., f)` returns a new signal where its values result from mapping values from a set of input signals `inpX` (with X in 1...N)  using the function `f`.
 Note that the resultant signal updates if any of the source signal change.

 `signal.scan(f, seed)` returns a new signal where its values result from iteratively scanning each new value in `signal` through function `f` together with the last resulting value. i.e. this allows you to create a signal which iteratively updates based on the current value and each new piece of information. `seed` defines the intial value of the result signal.